umer4472/event-registration-system/README.md

 `Axios for API Requests:`
 Axios was used for its simplicity and ease of handling HTTP requests and responses.

+`Animations and Transitions:`
+Animations were integrated to enhance user experience and provide a more engaging interface.
+Transitions were meticulously implemented to ensure smooth and intuitive user interactions, gracefully animating changes in UI states.

 ## Trade-offs

 `Simple Local Storage for Data Persistence:`